 Make sure the lighting fixtures match the purpose of the room.
 This should be your first consideration while looking at lighting.
 For example, the kitchen should have pendant lights that do not take away attention from the other lights in the room, yet go well with different styles of kitchen layouts.

-The first thing to look for would be a safe neighbourhood.
+The first thing to look for would be a safe neighborhood.
 Ensure the area is not isolated and check with residents for any past incidents that you should be aware of.

 If you dislike long commutes to work, look for a place that is close to your office.
 Opt for a location that is within 10 minutes of your workplace.